Guidelines and Procedures

 The organization or professional individual conducting the filming, recording or photography must agree, in writing, to hold the University harmless against any claims or expenses, of whatever nature, that result from their work at the Lee Chapel & Museum.
 In addition, they must agree to assume financial responsibility for any damage to University property caused by them or their agents.
 Prior to the visit, the organization must submit a certificate of insurance in the amount required by the Permission Request/Agreement to: Mr. Steve McAllister, Vice President for Finance, Washington Hall, Washington and Lee University, Lexington, VA 24450-2116.

-The organization or individual professional must agree, in writing, not to use the film, videotape, still photography or recording made at the Lee Chapel & Museum at Washington and Lee University for any purpose except that described at the time approval is sought.
+The organization or individual professional must agree, in writing, not to use the video, still photograph or recording made at the Lee Chapel & Museum at Washington and Lee University for any purpose except that described at the time approval is sought.
 If other use is later contemplated, it will be permitted only with written approval from the University.

 The University will provide a standard agreement that outlines these legal restrictions.
 This signed agreement must be returned before approval for any project can be given.
 The University requires at least two weeks prior to the desired project date to process this paperwork.